DavidCradock/X/README.md

 ![Screenshot of the X:Default:FontGenerator container window generating and displaying font files from a font installed in the operating system.](https://github.com/DavidCradock/X/blob/38a31307b9ecdecf7225171ee055127a4ebc05a9/github_images/githun_font_generator_window_2023_08_02.png)

 ** TODO **
+- Implement 2D particle system, this will give me practice with instancing which can then hopefully be used to replace the really slow, non batchable C2DEntityRot class.
 - Add instancing
-- Add 2DEntityRot which has its geometry rotated by a matrix prior to being sent to the GPU to allow rotations
 - Add 2DEntityLine which uses lines to render itself.
 Mainly used for debugging.
 - Make sure 2d world etal is using 0,0 at origin and allow negative values, where +x is to the right and +y is up.
 - Add quad tree culling of all entities.